Sarohia94/Project-1-skinfirst/README.md

 * Hover.css - to make the nav bar, footer links and the sign up button interactive.
 * [Tiny PNG](https://tinypng.com/) - to compress images.
 * [Responsive design checker](https://responsivedesignchecker.com/) - to check responsive design for a variety of screen sizes.
+* [Favicon.io](https://favicon.io/favicon-generator/) - to creat favicon icon for the website.
 ---

 ## Testing